pepfar-datim/visualization-navigator/README.md

 1. Install the app via the [App Hub](https://apps.dhis2.org/) or by uploading the zip from `npm run build` into the DHIS2 App Management app
 2. By default, only superusers will be able to use the app.
 If you wish for other users to be able to access the Visualization Navigator, please add the app to the relevant roles in your DHIS2 system.
 3. By default, the Visualization Navigator cannot show the usernames of the owners of DHIS2 visualizations.
-If you have administrative access to your postgres dabase, you can change that by [following these instructions](https://github.com/pepfar-datim/visualization-navigator/blob/main/docs/SeeingUsernames.md).
+If you have administrative access to your postgres database, you can change that by [following these instructions](https://github.com/pepfar-datim/visualization-navigator/blob/main/docs/SeeingUsernames.md).

 ## Development
 The code of Visualization Navigator (VN) is split into two modules: **search** and **view**